digipost/signature-api-client-dotnet/docs/_v5_x/2_direct_usecases.md

 ### Get direct job status by polling

 If you, for any reason, are unable to retrieve status by using the status query token specified <a href="#uc03">above</a>, you may poll the service for any changes done to your organization's jobs.
-If the queue is empty, additional polling will give an exception.
+All changes must be confirmed after saving or handling them in your system.

-<blockquote>Note: For the job to be available in the polling queue, make sure to specify the job's <code>statusRetrievalMethod</code> as illustrated below.</blockquote>
+> Note: For the job to be available in the polling queue, make sure to specify the job's <code>statusRetrievalMethod</code> as illustrated below.

 ``` csharp